ah-cog/budgeted-machine-learning/README.md

-The Budgeted Learning with Bayesian Network Experiment Framework (BLBN-EF) consists of two main components, in the form of computer programs: (1) the learner and (2) the generator.
+The Budgeted Learning with Bayesian Network Experiment Framework (BLBN-EF) consists of two main components, in the form of computer programs: (1) the _learner_ and (2) the _generator_.
 Both of these computer programs are implemented in the C programming language and make use of the BLBN application programming interface (API), which is also implemented in the C programming language.
-The BLBN API depends on the Norsys Netica C API for its Bayesian network data structures and algorithms.
+The BLBN API depends on the [Norsys Netica](https://www.norsys.com/netica.html) [C API](https://norsys.com/netica_c_api.htm) for its Bayesian network data structures and algorithms.
 The BLBN API does not include its own Bayesian network data structure implementation.
 The BLBN API provides a framework for implementing budgeted machine learning algorithms that relies on the data structures and algorithms provided by the Netica C API whenever possible.

-The BLBN-EF and the BLBN API is intended to be used in an academic research environment.
+The BLBN-EF and the BLBN API was built to be used in an academic research environment.
 It has been designed to be simple and extensible, so new algorithms can be easily integrated into the API in a strightforward manner.
 To effectively use the BLBN-EF and BLBN API, it is crucial to be familiar with